-Jurisdiction staff reviewed and commented on the bicycle network and pedestrian project lists with the associated trade-offs to help ground-truth potential implementation considerations.
+Jurisdiction staff reviewed and commented on the bicycle network and pedestrian project lists with the associated tradeoffs to help validate potential implementation considerations.
 STA and the consultant team then met with each jurisdiction to review recommendations and discuss trade-offs with jurisdiction staff.
-Each list was then revised as needed in collaboration with jurisdiction staff to make sure recommendations could be supported at the local level.
+The consultant team then revised each list as needed in collaboration with jurisdiction staff to make sure recommendations could be supported at the local level.
 Many project recommendations may need traffic or parking studies, community engagement, or Complete Streets studies prior to implementation.
 Each jurisdiction working meeting included a walking tour of many of the recommendations to discuss implementation considerations.